San Osvaldo (pso di)

 the sountern end of the dolomites.

-over pso di San Osvaldo, down over small roads of Friuli to
+San Osvaldo > small roads of Friuli to San

-continued over valley roads to the Slovenian towns of
+here the ride continued over valley roads to the

 Highest Point: 827m